-The Capital One Purchase Eraser is a feature of some of the card issuer's rewards credit cards that allows cardholders to redeem miles to cover the cost of past travel purchases.
+The Capital One Purchase Eraser is a feature of some of Capital One's cards that allow cardholders to redeem miles to cover the cost of past travel purchases.

 Learn how to use the feature to "erase" your purchases, which cards offer it, and other ways to redeem Capital One travel rewards.